-- 1) Edit (with the assistance of the Assistant Secretary, as necessary) and distribute the two annual ISAE Newsletters to ISAE members. - Distribute/post, as necessary and promptly, to the membership, any other information relating to the Society, such as Office-bearers' reports, the Guidelines, AGM Minutes and membership directory. - 3) Maintain, or liaise with a professional provider to maintain the ISAE web-site. - 4) Maintain the e-mail distribution list of the ISAE Council with the assistance of Derek Haley. - 5) Assist the Membership Secretary in maintaining the membership database. - 6) Maintain the ISAE message board internet web-site, changing the password to maintain security and restrict access to members in good standing, and notifying members of the new password and of new discussion topics on the message board. - 7) Assist the Regional Secretaries with the maintenance and revision of regional web-sites. - 8) Write the 1-page advertisement for the ISAE to be published in Applied Animal Behaviour Science twice per year, and send it to the Editorial Committee for approval. - 9) Update and maintain the ISAE letterhead. - 10) Securely store, electronically, newsletters as necessary. - 11) With the Membership Secretary, keep a record of donations to the Congress Attendance Fund and membership fees paid by one member on behalf of another member.
+- 1) Edit (with the assistance of the Assistant Secretary, as necessary) and distribute the two annual ISAE Newsletters (usually published in December and June, prior to the Council Meetings) to ISAE members. - 2) Distribute/post, as necessary and promptly, to the membership, any other information relating to the Society, such as Office-bearers' reports, the Guidelines, AGM Minutes and membership directory, or links to such information. - 3) Maintain, or liaise with a professional provider to maintain the ISAE website. - 4) Ensure that the e-mail distribution list of the ISAE Council is maintained. - 5) Assist the Membership Secretary in maintaining the membership database. - 6) Maintain the ISAE message board internet website, changing the password to maintain security and restrict access to members in good standing, and notifying members of the new password and of new discussion topics on the message board. - 7) Assist the Regional Secretaries with the maintenance and revision of regional websites. - 8) Write the 1-page advertisement for the ISAE to be published in Applied Animal Behaviour Science twice per year, and send it to the Editorial Committee for approval. - 9) Update and maintain the ISAE letterhead. - 10) Securely store, electronically, Newsletters as necessary. - 11) With the Membership Secretary, keep a record of donations to the Congress Attendance Fund and membership fees paid by one member on behalf of another member.